cisco/libacvp/README.md

     The library API has been updated as of **August 2018** to store hex buffers as their equivalent byte arrays.
-This simplifies the responsibilities of the applicatin layer as most C crypto libraries ingest/output byte arrays by default.
-From now on, test case properties that show in the ACVP spec as hex strings will be stored as byte arrays, and the library will expect the application to populate result attributes as byte arrays as well.
+This simplifies the responsibilities of the application layer as most C crypto libraries ingest/output byte arrays by default.
+From now on, test case properties that show in the ACVP spec as hex strings will be stored as byte arrays, and the library will expect the application to populate result attributes as byte arrays and to fill in the corresponding length attribute.
 For examples, see app/app_main.c.

 Overview